For daily wit & wisdom, sign up for the Almanac newsletter.

 There are plenty more good reasons to plant certain crops together:

 Attracting beneficials: Some plants also attract beneficial insects.
 For example, borage attracts pollinating bees and tiny pest-eating wasps.
+Beneficial insect-attracting plants have received the thumbs-up from researchers, validating the efforts of gardeners who plant “pollinator strips” (rows of pollinator-magnet plants) within the garden to encourage pollinators and pest predators.

-Shade regulation: Large plants provide shade for smaller plants needing sun protection.
-For example, corn shades lettuce.
+Shade regulation: Large plants provide shade for smaller plants needing sun protection—for example, corn shades lettuce.

 Natural supports: Tall plants, like corn and sunflowers, can support lower-growing, sprawling crops such as cucumbers and peas.